VainF/Diff-Pruning/README.md

 </div>

 ## Introduction
 This work presents *Diff-Pruning*, an efficient structrual pruning method for diffusion models.
-Our empirical assessment highlights two primary features of *Diff-Pruning*:
+Our empirical assessment highlights two primary features:
 1) ``Efficiency``: It enables approximately a 50% reduction in FLOPs at a mere 10% to 20% of the original training expenditure;
 2) ``Consistency``: The pruned diffusion models inherently preserve generative behavior congruent with the pre-trained ones.